80 / 100

 Is Jones County growing or shrinking?

-Are people moving to Jones County?
+Are many people relocating to Jones County?

 [09] Similar Counties by Size & Score